SOUND Life Recovery

 Session length: 60 minutes

-Note for LMHC associates: Participation in this group will not count toward required 100 supervision hours if more than 2 associates are present (WAC 246-809-210 / 230).
+Note for LMHC associates: According to WA State law, participation in supervision groups will not count toward required 100 supervision hours if more than 2 associates are present (WAC 246-809-210 / 230).
 Please see individual supervision.

 4) Individual Consultation: